robertpakalns/VoxtulateClient/README.md

 ### Development questions
 - How to automatically toggle settings without relaunching the client?
 The question concerns features that theoretically should not require a relaunch.
 - Renderer processes automatically set `description` name instead of `build.productName` from `package.json`.
 The name `Voxtulate Client` looks better than `Unofficial Voxiom client, for real Voxtulators`.
+- `disabling mouse acceleration is not supported` message from `https://voxiom.io/package/c88d6619469a22a797eb.js` script while clicking on in-game canvas.

 ### Credits
 - Vanced Voxiom Client (NamekujiLSDs)